-- Schools are expected to assess the risk of children being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
-This means being able to demonstrate both a general understanding of the risks affecting children and young people in the area and a specific understanding of how to identify individual children who may be at risk of radicalisation and what to do to support them.
-Schools should have clear procedures in place for protecting children at risk of radicalisation.
-These procedures may be set out in existing safeguarding policies.
-It is not necessary for schools to have distinct policies on implementing the Prevent duty. - The Prevent duty builds on existing local partnership arrangements.
+- The Prevent duty builds on existing local partnership arrangements.
 For example, governing bodies and proprietors of all schools should ensure that their safeguarding arrangements take into account the policies and procedures of the Local Safeguarding Children Partnership.
 Effective engagement with parents / the family should also be considered as they are in a key position to spot signs of radicalisation.
 It is important to assist and advise families who raise concerns and be able to point them to the right support mechanisms.
 Schools should also discuss any concerns in relation to possible radicalisation with a child's parents in line with the individual school's safeguarding policies and procedures unless they have specific reason to believe that to do so would put the child at risk. - The Prevent guidance refers to the importance of Prevent awareness training to equip staff to identify children at risk of being drawn into terrorism and to challenge extremist ideas.
 Individual schools are best placed to assess the training needs of staff in the light of their assessment of the risk to pupils at the school of being drawn into terrorism.
-As a minimum, however, schools should ensure that the DSL lead undertakes Prevent awareness training and is able to provide advice and support to staff on protecting children from the risk of radicalisation. - Schools must ensure that children are safe from terrorist and extremist material when accessing the internet in schools.
+As a minimum, however, schools should ensure that the DSL lead undertakes Prevent awareness training and is able to provide advice and support to staff on protecting children from the risk of radicalisation. - Schools must ensure that children are safe from terrorist and extremist material when accessing the internet in schools. - If the Prevent referral is passed to a multi-agency Channel panel, then a member of school staff will attend (if asked) to help with any assessment of vulnerability.